 Environmental responsibility and green credentials are more relevant today than ever.

-Expectations of business customers and the public are at an all-time high.
-We must convert this pressure to action, allowing real economic benefit for those businesses that are prepared to lead on these issues.
+Expectations of business, customers and the public are at an all-time high.
+We must convert this pressure into action, allowing the real economic benefit for those businesses that are prepared to lead on these issues.

 Despite the absence of a consensus on metrics, there are actions that can be taken now.

 A science-based approach to managing greenhouse gas emissions is now well-established and a priority issue in boardrooms.
 Yet this is not the case for biodiversity.
 Both net zero and nature positive should be qualifiers in winning bids and tenders.

 Further, it is critical that biodiversity also becomes part of the discussion from the start, not an afterthought or add-on.

 The Environment Act 2021 contains significant uplift in legislative power which will also drive significant change in the systems of waste and recycling, addressing important areas such as:

 On Sustainable Production, the Environment Act 2021 contains important legislative power to expand producer responsibility (EPRs).
 The final design of the scheme will be published in early 2022, but EPR for packaging will place responsibility on producers for the cost of managing their packaging once it reaches its end of life.
 It will give producers an incentive to reduce packaging use and design their products to be more sustainable, easier to re-use or dismantle, and easier to recycle at the end of their life.